Skip to main content

 This phase involves gathering detailed insights into user needs and pain points.
 Activities include:

-• Performing explorative research and conducting interviews with key stakeholders and users
+• Explorative research and interviews with key stakeholders and users

 • Analyzing data from user analytics tools (like Pendo, Mixpanel, or Amplitude)